 The HALO video was released on YouTube on May 23, 2013, received nearly 300,000 views on its initial release, and was followed up by a sold out video release show at the world famous Roxy Theater on the Sunset Strip in Hollywood.

-In addition to writing, producing and performing his own music, Morty has collaborated with a variety of songwriters, DJs and Producers, and co-wrote former Nickelodeon TV Star, Drake Bell’s hit song, Highway to Nowhere.
-The song was featured on The Drake and Josh Show, Zoey 101, Bell’s first solo CD, Telegraph, and on several top-selling Nickelodeon/BMG soundtrack compilations.
+In addition to writing, producing and performing his own music for his publishing company, Flying Bed Music/ASCAP, Morty has collaborated with a variety of songwriters, DJs and Producers.
+Morty co-wrote former Nickelodeon TV Star, Drake Bell’s hit song, Highway to Nowhere, which was featured on The Drake and Josh Show, Zoey 101, Bell’s first solo CD, Telegraph, and on several top-selling Nickelodeon/BMG soundtrack compilations.

-Morty, currently lives in Valley Village, CA with his dog Primo, and continues his work as a singer, songwriter, producer and novelist.
+Morty lives in Valley Village, CA with his dog Primo, and continues his work as a singer, songwriter, producer and novelist.
+Next up is a music video for FREAK from Pop Fiction, and a string of new single releases and touring throughout 2018.